emissions-api/emissions-api.github.com/faq.md

 <details>
 <summary><h3> > What is a product?</h3></summary>
   <div style="margin-left: 20px;">
     The satellite Sentinel-5 monitors different gas concentrations and aerosols in the atmosphere.
-Those different gases are called products.<br>
+Those different substances are called products.<br>
   </div>
 <br></details>